 Kurdistan is a volatile region, nobody can deny that but, it has been safe for the last few years.
 If you want to know more, read: Is it safe to travel to Iraq?

 On the other hand, despite being safe, Kurdistan may not be a country for everybody.
 You should know that there is very little tourist infrastructure and, whether we like or not, it is a military country, with endless checkpoints and occasional random restrictions on foreigners.

 During my trip, I was once arrested by the Peshmergas, I was forced to camp on the outskirts of a town because I couldn’t find a hotel and, on many occasions, I had to hitchhike because there was no public transportation and taxis there were very expensive.

 To be honest though, Kurdistan isn’t as wild as Pakistan or Afghanistan, but just be aware that you may have to face some adventurous situations.

 However, if you are not sure about traveling independently, many people travel around with a local guide.

 If you want to read my personal experience, check: Tales of backpacking in Iraqi Kurdistan: What it is like

 Another very important point is that you should be careful when choosing your travel insurance.

-You should know that, if you read the fine print, most companies, and that includes famous ones like World Nomads, don’t provide with full coverage for a list of countries which are considered dangerous, and that includes Iraqi Kurdistan, of course.
+You should know that, most companies, and that includes famous ones like World Nomads, don’t provide with coverage for Iraq.

 Iraqi Kurdistan is quite challenging, so that’s why many travelers decide to hire a tour guide, which is totally fine.